Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 16.24.46 UTC
+- WIB: Jumat, 7 Februari 2025 17.27.54 UTC
-- WITA: Jumat, 7 Februari 2025 17.24.46 UTC
+- WITA: Jumat, 7 Februari 2025 18.27.54 UTC
-- WIT: Jumat, 7 Februari 2025 18.24.46 UTC
+- WIT: Jumat, 7 Februari 2025 19.27.54 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success